mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 {{Section 5 of RFC7341}} shall be applied to 4o6RA instead.

-As 4o6RA takes the role of the client in respect to {{RFC7341}}, it takes the responsibility for finding a suitable interface, that can be a network interface or another Relay Agent.
+As 4o6RA takes the role of the client in respect to {{RFC7341}}, it also takes the responsibility for finding a suitable interface, that can be a network interface or another Relay Agent.

 To maintain interoperability with existing DHCPv6 relays and servers,